watson-developer-cloud/node-sdk/README.md

 </details>

 ## ANNOUNCEMENTS!
+### Major version 5 released
+Version v5.0.0 of the SDK has been released and includes a number of breaking changes - see what's changed in the [migration guide](MIGRATION-V5.md).

 ### Supporting Node versions 10+
 The SDK will no longer be tested with Node versions 6 and 8.
 Support will be officially dropped in v5.